secretstartups/handbook/ceo/chief-of-staff-team/workplace/index.html.md

 You may be asked to give a presentation on how GitLab works as an all-remote team, including requests that are specific to your role (sales, engineering, finance, people, etc.).

-In these instances, you're welcome to use [this Google Slides presentation](https://docs.google.com/presentation/d/1eO_fkT7jpAsydlgDsFORb2FDxqaUvFPgZ4U4IX9BW2k/edit?usp=sharing), `Thriving as a Remote Team: A foundational toolkit`.
-(This link is only viewable by GitLab team members.)
-A [suggested script](https://docs.google.com/document/d/16viV_819RhRtCb_SOJami3ctw7gcZoBMzT8ICIU_wX0/edit?usp=sharing) following this presentation is available for your use.
+In these instances, you're welcome to use [this Google Slides presentation](https://docs.google.com/presentation/d/1EH5Wky2oXSbR8o7dHMchi-PddSq40ywywUV0aaF8dAM/edit?usp=sharingz), `Managing a Thriving Remote Team: A foundational toolkit`. (*This link is only viewable by GitLab team members.*) A [suggested script](https://docs.google.com/document/d/16viV_819RhRtCb_SOJami3ctw7gcZoBMzT8ICIU_wX0/edit?usp=sharing) following this presentation is available for your use.

 For a video of GitLab's Head of Remote walking through this presentation to a group of founders, [click here](https://youtu.be/MVTvm4awuJ0).
 This presentation will serve as a guide to narrating the slides and connecting GitLab's approach to remote with the current reality of your audience.